ADDICTION TREATMENT FAQS

 No. We have found that detox without therapy and social support does not lead to long-lasting recovery, so we do not offer detoxification as a stand-alone service.
 Therapy is an important part of the recovery process and helps with relapse prevention.

-Suboxone is a medication commonly used to treat opioid addiction like methadone and naltrexone.
+Suboxone is a brand name of a buprenorphine/naloxone medication.
+Other brand names include Sublocade, Brixadi, and Subutex.
+It is a medication commonly used to treat opioid addiction like methadone and naltrexone.
 A patient taking buprenorphine feels normal, not high, but their symptoms are reduced because their brain thinks it’s receiving the problem opioid.
 Suboxone also diminishes cravings.
 If cravings continue to be a problem, your doctor will adjust your medication to help reduce them.
 Suboxone is a pill that dissolves under the tongue.
 It should NOT be chewed or swallowed.
-It comes in two forms.
-Suboxone® which contains buprenorphine plus another medication called naloxone.
 The naloxone is added to prevent abuse and brings on withdrawal in people who abuse the buprenorphine by injecting it.
 Subutex® contains only buprenorphine.
 This form is prescribed if you should not take naloxone for any reason, like if you are allergic or pregnant.
 The pill is taken once a day.
 Over time, the dosing interval may continue as once a day or change to every other day.

 No, we do not give Suboxone to a patient unless they are willing to participate in one of our comprehensive treatment programs.